cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - For each window you now can call a dialog which shows all relevant properties of the document.

+- In all windows where the options for text documents and alphabets play a role you can directly call the text options dialog via a click on a button.

-- All persistent data is now stored within the user local part of the registry (no more INI file): So CrypTool can be used without administrator access rights and different users at the same pc can have different settings.
+- All persistent data is stored within the user local part of the registry (no more INI file): So CrypTool can be used without administrator access rights and different users at the same pc can have different settings. xxxxxxxxxxxx

-- The same menu structure now permanently visible: Items which cannot be clicked for special document types are dynamically made grey, but they are no more taken away (this was a frequent request from users).
+- The same menu structure is permanently visible: Items which cannot be clicked for special document types are dynamically made grey.

 - The self-contained program AES-Tool can create self-extracting programs.
-So you can encrypt any file <4 GB with the AES algorithm, protected by a password (entered as a hexadecimal key).
+So you can encrypt any file with the AES algorithm, protected by a password (entered as a hexadecimal key).
   Full functionality also when calling from the command line.
+  A self-extracting archive may not be biggers as 4 GB.
+But if you one create the encrypted AES file the original file maybe significantly larger than 4 GB.

 - The self-contained e-learning program about the mathematics behind the asymmetric cryptography presents exhaustively and interactively the